 Jane Swavely studied at Boston University and the School of Visual Arts in New York and is the recipient of a Ford Foundation Fellowship.
 Her work is in numerous public and private collections, including the JP Morgan Chase Art Collection and the Allentown Art Museum in Pennsylvania.

-Please join us for an Opening Reception to celebrate the Mandeville Gallery’s new exhibition, Charles Steckler: Contrary to What Sometimes Happens.
+Please join us for an Opening Reception with a performance by exhibiting artist aricoco to celebrate the Mandeville Gallery’s new exhibition, EMBODY.
 Wine and light refreshments will be served.
-Visitors may also view the exhibition, located upstairs in the Mandeville Gallery, during the event.
+Visitors may view the exhibition, located upstairs in the Mandeville Gallery, during the reception and performance.
 This event is free and open to the public.